sage-code/eve/manual/concepts.md

 * Nested comments are supported for multi-line comments;

 ## Directives
-Directives are module properties that are communicated to the compiler.
-Directives represent module meta-data.
-One module can have multiple directives usually at beginning of the module.
+Directives are script properties that are communicated to the compiler.
+Directives represent script meta-data.
+One script can have multiple directives usually at beginning of the script.
 Directives start with "#" and are used by the compiler to establish different behaviors.

 **examples**
 ```